-- 3.1.1 There shall be no point source emissions to water, air or land except from the sources and emission points listed in schedule 3 tables S3.1 and S3.2 except in "abnormal operation", when there shall be no point source emissions to water, air or land except from the sources and emission points listed in schedule 3 tables S3.1(a) and S3.2. - 3.1.2 The limits given in schedule 3 shall not be exceeded. - 3.1.3 Periodic monitoring shall be carried out at least once every 5 years for groundwater and 10 years for soil, unless such monitoring is based on a systematic appraisal of the risk of contamination. - 3.1.4 Wastes produced at the site shall, as a minimum, be sampled and analysed in accordance with schedule 3 table S 3.4 Additional samples shall be taken and tested and appropriate action taken, whenever: - (a) disposal or recovery routes change; or - (b) it is suspected that the nature or composition of the waste has changed such that the route currently selected may no longer be appropriate.
+- 3.1.1 There shall be no point source emissions to water, air or land except from the sources and emission points listed in schedule 3 tables S3.1, S3.2 and S3.3 except in "abnormal operation", when there shall be no point source emissions to water, air or land except from the sources and emission points listed in schedule 3 tables S3.1(a), S3.2 and S3.3. - 3.1.2 The limits given in schedule 3 shall not be exceeded. - 3.1.3 Wastes produced at the site shall, as a minimum, be sampled and analysed in accordance with schedule 3 table S 3.4.
+Additional samples shall be taken and tested and appropriate action taken, whenever: - (a) disposal or recovery routes change; or - (b) it is suspected that the nature or composition of the waste has changed such that the route currently selected may no longer be appropriate.